wssimms/gssquared/Docs/Debugger.md

 RmlUI is pretty sophisticated.
 Might do most of the things we want?
 Looks pretty snazzy too.
 ImGui looks more like stuff from 20 years ago.
 Square and blocky.

 [ ] when we hit a breakpoint, make a beepy sound.

+Instead of tabs, what if in the window we have panes, that the user can enable and disable by clicking buttons.
+Most screens today are very wide, so add panes horizontally.
+We can automatically increase/decrease the window width as they open/close.

+disassembly pane
+monitor pane
+memory mon pane
+video decode pane

+Certain monitor commands will automatically pop open panes. for example if you set a breakpoint.
+List breakpoints in the disassembly pane.

+reduce whitespace a bit between cycles and registers.
+I don't need the horizontal spacing anywhere except the disassembly pane, so free up all that RE at the top.
+Put control buttons at the top.
+These can be Button_t in a container!

+That's coming together nicely.

+## Text Input

+so the monitor section, we need a text input widget.

+TextInputLine: Tile_t : Define a rectangular area. if you click inside the area, key down events start to be processed by that.
+If you click outside the area, key down events stop being processed.
+It can be a derivative of Tile like everything else. on Enter, a callback you set is called (just like we have done with click callbacks). need to handle delete and backspace.
+Track a cursor position.
+I don't think the SDL Text Input is needed here. that's primarily useful for mobile, which I don't care bout.
+Just do it by hand.